Xylitol is a common sugar substitute. Is it really safe? Read further.

-In fact, the American Dietetic Association (ADA), enumerated some of the benefits one can have by using xylitol to cut ordinary sugar consumption, including a reduced glycemic response compared with sucrose, increased absorption of B vitamins and calcium, and reduction of dental caries risk.
+In fact, the American Dietetic Association (ADA), enumerated some of the benefits one can have by using xylitol to cut ordinary sugar consumption.
+Among them are a reduced glycemic response compared with sucrose, increased absorption of B vitamins and calcium, and reduction of dental caries risk.

 With this, many are now into using such sugar alternatives, whether to weight loss or maintaining health.
 Grocery aisles and health club counters are filled with food stuffed with xylitol, which is an obvious indication of its demand.

 A sugar alcohol, Xylitol is actually found in nature.
 Several plants including berries, oats, beets, sugar cane, corn, and birch have it.
 With this definition alone, we can say that it’s perfectly fine.
 The FDA even put it in the list of GRAS or Generally Recognized as Safe Product.

 This poses a serious health risk because of contamination and cancer.
 Yes, nickel is a carcinogen.
 There is also a correlation between aluminum in the body and dementia.
-Heavy metals in the body are known as stubborn materials to the excretory system that’s why they are dangerous.
+Heavy metals are dangerous the body can’t eliminate them properly.

 We all know that GMO corn is cheap and easy to find.
 So, these manufacturers will definitely use it instead of the more expensive natural source.

 Xylitol will also result in “passive diffusion,” which will leave an unmetabolized part, which will later ferment.
-It will be a perfect place for bacteria to grow and spread.
-This can also result in a yeast problem.
-This is why using Xylitol usually result in gassy days and sometimes diarrhea.
+It will be a perfect place for bacteria to grow and spread, which can also result in a yeast problem.
+This is why using it usually result in gassy days and sometimes diarrhea.

 According to Natural News, a 1.65-gram of Xylitol killed a 100-gram rat.
 A typical Xylitol gum contains .7 to 1 gram of Xylitol.
 So, what’s more with xylitol as sugar alternative?